 Workshops: Places are only secured once full payment has been made.
 No refunds apply to all workshops unless it’s canceled by Airbound due to a fault on the company’s behalf.

 Cancellation of Classes: If classes are canceled due to the fault of the company the time will be made up, or fees will be deducted from the following month’s fees.
 This will be done at the discretion of Airbound.
 We will not be financially liable for classes or dates canceled due to events beyond our reasonable control.
 We retain the right to change the advertised program of classes in the event of illness or other circumstances beyond our control such as bad weather.

 Airbound reserves the right to change fees without prior notice.
 However, we will endeavor to inform parents, students and carers of any changes as soon as possible.

 2) Cancellation of Monthly Notice Policy

 Notice of four weeks must be given in writing if a student wishes to cease attending lessons.
 Fees will still be due even if the student is unable to attend class until the completion of the notice period.
 Fees will not be refunded if a student decides to leave during the course.
 Should a student leave for medical purposes (a Doctor’s letter will be required in these circumstances) membership may be paused.

 3) Attendance Policy

-It is a fundamental necessity for the teacher/choreographer to have the time to work with the students; therefore all pupils are expected to meet a 80% minimum attendance.
-Parents are asked to contact us when their student is absent, 24 hours to the class.
+It is a fundamental necessity for the teacher/choreographer to have the time to work with the students.
+The member or their parents are asked to contact us when their student is absent, 24 hours to the class.
 In case, the intimation is given within 24hrs; it will be counted as missed session.